yogi/fabacademy2016/w20-final.md

 1 - Cut the USB board, solder the connector, solder jumpers to the controller board 1 - Make the presentation page
 1 - Make a video
+- Update notes to show Arduino is used only for testing
 - Demo with Francisco

+Phototransistor is connected to PA7 (ADC7).